simonheys/wordclock/packages/wordclock-macos/README.md

 ## Steps to build a release

-Build and sign the app; Bundle it into a DMG to preserve the signature; Notarize and staple the DMG; Update the Sparkle signature for uploading...
+Build and sign the app; Bundle it into a DMG to preserve the signature; Notarize and staple the DMG;

 - `yarn build`
 - `yarn package-dmg`
 - `yarn notarize`
-- `yarn sparkle-sign`

 ## macOS sign and Notarize